What is DLL Hijacking?

 - DLL Search Order Hijacking (T1574.001): DLLs specified by an application without a path are searched for in fixed locations in a specific order.
 By putting a malicious DLL in a location that is searched in before the actual DLL, the legitimate application will execute arbitrary code upon normal execution.

-- Environment Variable-based DLL Hijacking: By changing a specific environment variable to an attacker-controlled directory, it is possible to trick a vulnerable application into loading a malicious from the attacker-controled location.
+- Environment Variable-based DLL Hijacking: By changing a specific environment variable to an attacker-controlled directory, it is possible to trick a vulnerable application into loading a malicious DLL from the attacker-controlled location.

 For an overview of useful resources explaining various aspects of DLL Hijacking, please refer to our wiki.